xinchoubiology/Rcppsva/README.md

 # Rcppsva
-Rcpp based Surrogate Variable Analysis and Rewrite by RcppEigen and RcppGSL.
+Rcpp Integration Surrogate Variable Analysis and Rewrite by RcppEigen and RcppGSL.